 I’ve read a lot about camping recently, especially amongst other bloggers.
 I think it’s because there are a lot more options available these days to cater to all tastes and budgets.
 It would also be something quite fun for the children – something totally different to normal life at home.
 I think our girls would be really excited about the prospect of a camping trip.

 Nick used to go camping a lot with his family when he was growing up.
 He has great memories of camping holidays around Britain as well as France.
-He used to enjoy going to some of the big campsites in France as there was always lots for kids to do as well as lots of other kids to play with in a safe, family-friendly environment.
+He used to enjoy going to some of the big campsites in France as there was always lots for kids to do as well as lots of other kids to play within a safe, family-friendly environment.
+He remembers his dad having a hunting knife.
+They are very handy when you go camping.

 If you’re like me and want to know a bit more and see what options are available, Halfords have put together a camping guide with all the information you need for a great camping trip.
 The guide, which is available to download now, includes tourist hotspots as well tips for beginners, camping recipes and tips on picking the perfect tent.